What Is Network Topology? | Types of Network Topology

 The right topology directly impacts network performance.
 Along with optimizing resource use, it enhances overall functionality.
 Businesses must select a topology that aligns with their size, budget, and goals.

-Network mapping tools can simplify this process by creating visual diagrams of the network environment.
-The choice of topology depends on how the network needs to be organized to meet specific requirements.
-Once a topology is chosen, it must be implemented, automated, and monitored continuously to maintain peak performance.
+Network mapping tools help by creating clear visual diagrams of how everything is connected.
+Choosing the right topology depends on how the network needs to be set up to meet specific goals.
+After picking a topology, it must be put into place, automated, and watched closely to keep the network running at its best.

 Physical vs. logical network topologies